 The Plan's investments are stated at fair value and, accordingly, unrealized appreciation and depreciation are reported in the statement of changes in fiduciary net position.
-The fair value of money market funds is considered to be the same as the cost of these investments due to their nature.
+The fair value of money market funds is considered to be the same as the cost of these investments due to their highly liquid nature.
 The fair value of common stocks and foreign equities are based on quoted market prices.
-The fair value of United States Government securities and corporate and foreign bonds are based on quotes from broker dealers.
-The Plan values investments in alternative funds based on its percentage investment in each such fund.
+The fair value of United States Government securities and corporate and foreign bonds are based on quotes from broker dealers or are valued using interest rate curves and credit spreads applied to the terms of the debt instrument (maturity and coupon interest rate) and considering the counter party rating.
+The Plan values investments in alternative funds based on its percentage investment in each such fund and are reported at net asset value (NAV).
 The estimated fair value of each fund is based on market conditions and information reported by the fund manager, and is generally based on the estimated fair value of each funds' underlying investments at the end of the reporting period.